(Update on December 20, 2023)

 A. GENERAL INFORMATION

-- Manuscripts submitted are research topics which have not conflict with applied research.
+2. Manuscripts submitted are research topics which have not conflict with social science research.

-- Manuscripts encompass a broad range of research topics in applied research: applied sciences, engineering & technology
+3. Manuscripts encompass a broad range of research topics in Social research: education, law, economy, and social humanities.

 B. STRUCTURE OF THE MANUSCRIPT

-- Manuscripts should be typed using Times New Roman fonts at 12 points.
+3. Manuscripts should be typed using Times New Roman fonts at 12 points.
 Manuscripts should be typed single-spaced throughout the paper, including abstract, body of the document, references, appendixes, tables, and figures.
-For title, 14 pt, uppercase letters bolded and centered.

-- It is essential that you follow every detail of the IJAR template.
+6. It is essential that you follow every detail of the IJAR template (2023).
 Please try to follow the template as closely as possible.

-- The title of paper is max 10 words, without Acronym or abbreviation.
+7. The title of paper is max 10 words, 15 pt, bolded and centered without acronym or abbreviation.
 The Abstract (MAX 200-250 WORDS) should be informative and completely self-explanatory (no citation in abstract), provide a clear statement of the problem, the proposed approach or solution, and point out major findings and conclusions.

 - Background: Authors have to make clear what the context is.
 Ideally, authors should give an idea of the state-of-the art of the field the report is about.